Bran-hoff/Climate-Crisis-Position/README.md

 #### Work in Progress Summary Definitions:  [Read more on this Geohealth Fact Sheet](https://www.agu.org/Share-and-Advocate/Share/Policymakers/Position-Statements/Fact-sheet-Geohealth)

 **Geohealth**: an emerging field of science that uses the intersection of Earth sciences, ecology, and health sciences to understand how environmental changes or exposures affect and impact agricultural, ecological, and human health and disease.
-AGU GeoHealth Section members increase scientific understanding and broaden the study of how climate, pollution, hazards, ecosystems, and agriculture shape human and ecological health, as observed in past and current conditions, and projected for  future scenarios of geophysical processes, health of human individuals and communities, and ecosystem networks on the Earth.

 **GeoHealth Policy**: For the purpose of determining AGU GeoHealth member consensus on a shared issue of community interest, to qualify as a GeoHealth Policy or GeoHealth-informed decision, an educational or research products or resources used to substantiate the policy position or decision must address the following issues: geo-scalability, info-scalability, and socio-scalability.